-Leased residences: Shall have a separate entry located and visible from the laneway or secondary street Shall provide parking in accordance with the Ellenbrook Parking Strategy (administered by the City of Swan).
-3.2.7 Driveways, Crossovers & Access Paths Driveways, crossovers and access paths may not be constructed of plain grey concrete, gravel or asphalt. • Driveways and footpath crossovers shall be constructed prior to occupancy and shall be coloured to complement the dwelling. • All crossovers in verges that contain trees installed or retained by Satterley shall be constructed so that the trees are not damaged or removed unless approved by Satterley and the City of Swan. ing Works ng works generally undertaken in addition to the primary building contract and/or purchaser.
-All ancillary works shall comply with the requirements d buyers must submit plans to Satterley for approval prior to the of any ancillary building works.
-4.1.1 Developer Works • Existing site levels shall not be altered by more than 200mmm.
+- General: - 1.
+The materials, colours and architectural features shall be consistent with the main dwelling - 2.
+Developments shall provide windows and balconies for surveillance to laneways or streets - Leased residences: - 1.
+Shall have a separate entry located and visible from the laneway or secondary street - 2.
+Shall provide parking in accordance with the Ellenbrook Parking Strategy (administered by the City of Swan).

+3.2.7 Driveways, Crossovers & Access Paths

+- Driveways, crossovers and access paths may not be constructed of plain grey concrete, gravel or asphalt. - Driveways and footpath crossovers shall be constructed prior to occupancy and shall be coloured to complement the dwelling. - All crossovers in verges that contain trees installed or retained by LWP shall be constructed so that the trees are not damaged or removed unless approved by LWP and the City of Swan.

+4. Ancillary Building Works

+These are building works generally undertaken in addition to the primary building contract by the developer and/or purchaser.
+All ancillary works shall comply with the requirements set out below and buyers must submit plans to LWP for approval prior to the commencement of any ancillary building works.

+4.1 Ancillary Works

+4.1.1 Developer Works

+- Existing site levels shall not be altered by more than 200mmm.
 Site level differences between lots will need to be accommodated in the building design.
-Any retaining walls external to the dwelling required as a result of building will not be the responsibility of Satterley. • Where retaining is required forward of the building line, it must be constructed from materials that match the existing.
-All proposed retaining shall be first approved by Satterley.
-"Twinside" or similar retaining walls are not permitted. • Where a fence, entry statement or retaining wall has been constructed by Satterley it must not be removed, altered or the structural integrity be compromised in any way and must be maintained to the standard by which it was constructed.
-4.1.2 Fencing Please visit the Ellenbrook website 8 weeks prior to the completion of your home for information on how to arrange an installation date. • All rear laneway and secondary street fencing as prescribed by the seller will be installed by Satterley to a maximum of 1.8m high.
+Any retaining walls external to the dwelling required as a result of building will not be the responsibility of LWP. - Where retaining is required forward of the building line, it must be constructed from concrete filled brick or masonry in cream tones.
+All proposed retaining shall be first approved by LWP.
+"Twinside" or similar retaining walls are not permitted. - Where a fence, entry statement or retaining wall has been constructed by LWP it must not be removed, altered or the structural integrity be compromised in any way and must be maintained to the standard by which it was constructed.

+4.1.2 Fencing

+- All rear laneway and secondary street fencing as prescribed by the seller will be installed by LWP to a maximum of 1.8m high.
 Secondary street fencing will be located up to the extent of the secondary elevation (i.e. at least 3m from the corner of the home).
-The purchaser will be responsible for installing the return panels of the fences. • Side dividing fencing will be installed by the builder/developer up to 1.8m high and may not extend beyond the front building line.
-Fencing material, profile and colour shall be; Colorbond Basalt • Side dividing fencing forward of the building line shall comply with regulations under 4.1.3 Front Fencing. • Fencing installed on top of retaining will be positioned in the centre of the retaining wall • All side return panels or gates between the side boundary and the home must be installed prior to the installation of front yard landscape packages.
+The purchaser will be responsible for installing the return panels of the fences. - Side dividing fencing will be installed by the builder/developer up to 1.8m high and may not extend beyond the front building line.
+Fencing material, profile and colour shall be;

+Colorbond Basalt

+- Side dividing fencing forward of the building line shall comply with regulations under 4.1.3 Front Fencing. - All side return panels or gates between the side boundary and the home must be installed prior to the installation of front yard landscape packages.
+Return panels or gates shall be metal framed with wrought iron, powder coated metal, wood composite or mesh infill.